 If you already have a service catalog, introduce automation to make life easier for customers.
 You could make your service catalog actionable by making it possible to log incidents or service requests by clicking on a service, you could add in links to knowledge articles.
 You could even drive enterprise service management by offering your service catalog templates to other departments for managing their process driven tasks.

-Above is an example of a service catalog built on InvGate Service Desk.
+Above is an example of a service catalog built on InvGate Service Management.
 Companies use InvGate's acclaimed service desk solution to provide a one-stop shop for both agents and end-users, allowing for the easy and effortless creation of customizable self-service portals that help users find answers for themselves, both for IT solutions and other parts of your organization (human resources, payroll, training, etc).

 Use templates and workflows to increase efficiency